gusmiller/CMS-Database/README.md

 ## CMS Employee Tracker

-As we advance in our training we learn new skills and technology.
+As we advance in our training, we learn new skills and technology.
 This week is all about SQL - MySQL.
 Based on the assignments description we have this challenge.
 Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
 These interfaces are called **content management systems (CMS)**.
 Your assignment this week is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.

-Once again we are
+Once again, we are building a CLI application using NPM packages, such as Inquirer, Dotenv and Oracle MySQL2 which offers a Promise in return.
+The data as expected will reside in a MySQL database.
+Data contains already Employees, Departments and Roles that have somehow a normal configuration as in any organization.

 The CMS Employee Tracker database was created in MySQL Server, using MSQY Workbench, but I have included a script that creates the database in case required.
 The initial database will not have any data; there is no seeding scripts.
 Once again